ObjectIsAdvantag/hackathon-resources/hackvivatech-paris/README.md

 Shine in front of tech leaders presenting your project "on stage".

+## How to share before the event

+Join the [Cisco Spark space](https://eurl.io/#rJ0s6PVMb), and chat with the mentors.

 ## Cisco Challenge

 **Event Experience: Reimagine the Digital Experience of Vivatech Attendees**